Afghanistan announces ceasefire with Taliban for Eid - Journal du Cameroun

 – ‘They have to answer’ –

-The Taliban view Ghani’s government as illegitimate, and have previously said they would negotiate only with the US, whom they consider the main players in the conflict.
+The Taliban view Ghani’s government as illegitimate, and have previously said they would negotiate only with the US, whom they consider the main player in the conflict.

 In February Ghani unveiled a plan to open peace talks with the Taliban, including eventually recognising them as a political party.
 At the time he suggested a ceasefire would form part of the plan.